Benedetti14/Benedetti14/README.md

 ## Hi, I'm Gabriel! 😄

-  👨‍💻 I'm an Full Stack Developer!
+  👨‍💻 I'm a Full Stack Developer!

   🇧🇷 🇦🇪 I’m from Brazil but current living in Dubai.
 <div align="center">